Last Updated on 7 November 2022

 Despite being the largest city in northern Thailand, Chiang Mai has a beautifully chilled vibe.
 Surrounded by a moat and old city walls, and with a backdrop of jungle-covered mountainous terrain, it is dotted with countless temples and is home to a large night market.
 This charming city is an unmissable part of any Thailand itinerary for 3 weeks and is a prime location to base yourself to explore the region.
 From Chiang Mai you can do various day trips and adventurous activities.
 To be honest, the city is worthy of much more than 5 days (but we are on time limits people, and there’s always next time)!

-Day 9: Arrive into Chiang Mai train station (probably sleep deprived, but you’ve got to travel by overnight train in Thailand because it’s the quintessential Southeast Asian experience) on the morning of Day 9 and grab a tuk-tuk or taxi to your hotel.
-Enjoy the distant mountain views, grab some breakfast and take a wander around Chiang Mai to get acquainted with your surroundings.
+Day 9: Arrive into Chiang Mai train station (probably sleep deprived, but you’ve got to travel by overnight train in Thailand because it’s the quintessential Southeast Asian experience) on the morning of day 9 and grab a tuk-tuk or taxi to your hotel (haggle for the price).
+I stayed at the Bed and Terrace Guesthouse and was lucky enough to have a balcony with gorgeous mountain views.
+Grab some breakfast and take a wander around Chiang Mai to get acquainted with your surroundings.
 Visit Chiang Mai Night Bazaar which is perhaps one of the most epic night markets in Southeast Asia!

 Tip: When you arrive at Chiang Mai train station there will be a lot of taxi drivers waiting outside.
 Research up to date taxi prices before you get to Chiang Mai and make sure you barter for the fare to your hotel.
 Unlike other parts of Thailand, they do not use meters here.